Engelberg/instaparse/README.md

 	  (insta/parser
 	    "S = AB*
 	     AB = 'a'+ 'b'+"))

 	=> (as-and-bs-variation1 "aaaaabbbaaaabb")
 	[:S
 	 [:AB "a" "a" "a" "a" "a" "b" "b" "b"]
 	 [:AB "a" "a" "a" "a" "b" "b"]]

 	(def as-and-bs-variation2
 	  (insta/parser
 	    "S = ('a'+ 'b'+)*"))

 	=> (as-and-bs-variation2 "aaaaabbbaaaabb")
 	[:S "a" "a" "a" "a" "a" "b" "b" "b" "a" "a" "a" "a" "b" "b"]

+**** Hiding content

+For this next example, let's consider a parser that looks for a sequence of a's or b's surrounded by parens.

+	(def paren-ab
+	  (insta/parser
+	    "paren-wrapped = '(' seq-of-A-or-B ')'
+	     seq-of-A-or-B = ('a' | 'b')*"))

+	=> (paren-ab "(aba)")
+	[:paren-wrapped "(" [:seq-of-A-or-B "a" "b" "a"] ")"]

+It's very common in parsers to have elements that need to be present in the input and parsed, but we'd rather not have them appear in the output.
+In the above example, the parens are essential to the grammar yet the tree would be much easier to read and manipulate if we could hide those parens; once the string has been parsed, the parens themselves carry no additional semantic value.

+In Instaparse, you can use angle brackets `<>` to hide parsed elements, suppressing them from the tree output.

+	(def paren-ab-hide-parens
+	  (insta/parser
+	    "paren-wrapped = <'('> seq-of-A-or-B <')'>
+	     seq-of-A-or-B = ('a' | 'b')*"))

+	=> (paren-ab-hide-parens "(aba)")
+	[:paren-wrapped [:seq-of-A-or-B "a" "b" "a"]]

+Voila!
+The parens "(" and ")" tokens have been hidden.
+Angle brackets are a powerful tool for hiding whitespace and other delimiters from the output.

+**** Hiding tags